Tech Made Simple

 Forecast Accuracy

-Weather forecasts are based on data that is collected by weather stations and other sources from around the world.
+Weather forecasts are based on data collected by weather stations and other sources from around the world.
 That information is fed into supercomputers that generate the forecast based on weather models.
 The best weather sites use weather models with accuracy rates that hover around 85 percent.
 For any given location, though, one site's weather model may have better local data than another.
 This is especially true for sites that include data from personal weather stations.

 ForecastWatch ForecastAdvisor showing a list of the sites that had the most accurate forecasts for Lewiston, ME, in 2021.